LoRa Modulation for Split Learning: Introduction

-In this work we propose both a neural network model and a physical layer design that are well-suited for SL.
-We do so by exploiting the Discrete Cosine Transform (DCT): On one side, we propose Expressive Neural Network (ENN), a novel neural network architecture with adaptive activation functions (AAF).
-The DCT is used to characterize the non-linearities, and whose coefficients are learnt during backpropagation.
+In this work we first propose a neural network termed Expressive Neural Network (ENN) that is suitable for SL.
+The model features adaptive activation functions (AAF) shaped with the Discrete Cosine Transform (DCT) and whose coefficients are learnt during backpropagation.
+Secondly, we suggest a novel design for task-oriented communications.
+With an appropriate split of ENN, the transmitter can send the information using the Long Range (LoRa) modulation.
+This is because the DCT characterization to generate the AAFs at the receiver match the frequency nature of LoRa.
+Both the splitting model and the modulation are suited for energy-constrained devices.
+While in our previous works \cite{mar23_2, mar23_3} we show the benefits of this modulation for communication, in the present work we demonstrate that it also assists the computing side of the problem Thus, the DCT is used to characterize the non-linearities, but also to propagate the information throughout the communication channel.
 An extensive description and analysis of ENN can be found in \cite{mar23}, where we show the generalization capabilities of the model and the expressiveness that the DCT provides.
-On the other side, we split the ENN at a given point such that the transmitter can send the information using the Long Range (LoRa) modulation.
-While in our previous works \cite{mar23_2, mar23_3} we show the benefits of this modulation from a communication side, in the present work we demonstrate that this also assists the computing side of the problem.
-Due to the frequency nature of the waveform, it matches the DCT characterization for generating the AAFs.

-Following a signal processing perspective, we propose a novel design for task-oriented communications, in which the task is training a neural network in a SL fashion.
-Both the splitting model and the modulation are suited for energy-constrained devices.
-Besides that, we also provide a multiple access scheme that relies on a chirp spread spectrum (CSS) technique that is also implemented in LoRa.
-We provide extensive results for different communication channels, demonstrating that LoRa in SL provides high accuracy even at low SNR and with no CSI.
-We also propose a modified version of the modulation that allows to control the transmission bandwidth with respect to the original modulation.
+Furthermore, we also provide an orthogonal chirp division multiplexing (OCDM) for multiple access.
+This relies on a chirp spread spectrum (CSS) technique, which is also implemented in LoRa.
+We provide extensive results for different communication channels, demonstrating that LoRa in SL provides high accuracy even at low signal to noise ratio (SNR) and requires no channel state information (CSI).
+Finally, we also propose a modified version of the modulation that allows to reduce the transmission bandwidth.